-4.1 Synthetic Data
+4.1.
+Synthetic data

 In this experiment, we have generated artificial two class problems in two-dimensional feature space for easy analysis and visualization.
-We then project the 2-d features in 1-d subspace and use a naïve Bayesian classifier to classify the data in the projected 1-d space.
+We then project the 2-d features in 1-d subspace and use a nai ve Bayesian classifier to classify the data in the projected 1-d space.
+Note there are 100 samples 50 from each class; 50% of randomly selected data were used for training and 50% for testing.
 The purpose of this experiment is to verify the soundness of our method and to demonstrate the possible advantages of our method over other subspace methods.
-We compare our method with two well-known subspace methods, principal component analysis (PCA) and Fisher's linear discriminant analysis (LDA).
+We compare our method with two well-known subspace methods, PCA and Fisher's LDA.
 We also measure the mutual information between the projected 1-d features and the data's class labels to verify the relation between mutual information and classification error.